 - SOLITEX MENTO, DA, INTELLO X, HUMIDA: 3 months exposure

-- SOLITEX FRONTA QUATTRO: 6 months exposure.
-Exposure of 3/4" gaps in siding indefinitely.
+- SOLITEX FRONTA QUATTRO: 6 months exposure with ongoing exposure of up to 3/4" gaps in open-joint siding

 When SOLITEX MENTO, DA or INTELLO X is used as roof underlayment, the top layer offers slip resistance, while also protecting the TEEE layer below.